amullinnix/CS8150AdvCompArch/README.md

 Then, after doing a gradle build, you should simply be able to right click on any test and run it.

 Finally, also see the test method in CacheControllerTest.
 This will read actual commands from a file.

+We essentially have three different types of tests for this project

+1. Unit tests on all the domain objects - proving things like LRU and write merging
+2. State Machine Tests - proving the state machines work
+3. File Reader - read a command(s) and run it through the application

+Finally - we also recommend looking at the github link provided above.
+In doing so, you'll be able to see the commit history and get a feel for how the project evolved over time.

+Any questions - please contact the authors.
+Thanks!

 ---